La guia de Cabo de Psaltis

 ALCARAVEA Zaragoza Street at 16 de.
 Septiembre Click here for Google Plus

 A friend had told me about this Italian place and I found it to be slightly more on the “classy” side.
 The menu is varied and there is a full bar and a considerable list of wines.
 We enjoyed a salad and a lovely veal dish.
-When we tried to make a Valentine's Day reservation for dinner once, the place was completely sold out, but a very engaging employee told us about their "business lunch," so we tried it out.
-There is much to say for this.
-It includes three courses-- a choice of salad or one of two soups, a choice of three entrees and a diminutive, but lovely dessert, iced tea or lemonade.
-The cost was 170, which in 2017 is just over US $8.
-The lunch, alone, is worth the trip.
+When we tried to make a Valentine's Day reservation for dinner once, the place was completely sold out so you will probably want to make a reservation at dinner time.
+The owner/chef, Enrique, is very engaging and visited our table during our lunch this time (2018) and as another added touch, the staff is extremely well trained and add to the experience.
 For a romantic meal, the dinner possibilities seem very good.
-Rated—4 ½ stars.
+Rated-- 4 1/2 stars.

 LA MEXICANA on Jose Morelos Street Click here for Trip Advisor